Ezhai Jaathi: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics by Vaali and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.

 Reception

 Malini Mannath of The Indian Express wrote, "The dialogue are punchy, and the film, though a little prosaic, is able to hold one's attention".
 R. P. R. of Kalki wrote that despite grinding the same dough, there was no unnecessary romance, no absurd comedy track; the only thing is length could have been trimmed.